harshitsinghai77/nemo-backend/README.md

 5. Frontend hosted on Netlify
 6. Backend hosted on Heroku

-## Noisli
+## Nemo

-Noisli is your digital place for focus.
+Nemo is your digital place for focus.

-Noisli helps you boost your motivation and help you think more creatively.
+Nemo helps you boost your motivation and help you think more creatively.

 Demo: https://noisli.netlify.app/